Independent Review Service

 Fact

 There is no set amount that should be awarded for any particular item.
 Once the Decision Maker has decided that an item is high enough priority to be paid, he must decide what amount is appropriate in your case.
+Generally, he should base his award on your estimate of cost, providing it is reasonable.
+However, you are unlikely to be paid enough for models with luxury, rather than functional, features.

 Myth